Pediatric test centre (blood test centre)

 3. How do I know if my child’s hospital card is valid and where do I get a new one?

-The hospital card’s expiration date is written at the bottom left-hand corner of the red card.
+The hospital card’s expiration date is written at the bottom left-hand corner of the red or grey card.
 Its expiry date is the same as a patient’s Medicare card expiration date.
 If you need to make a new hospital card, please go to room C RC 0036 prior to coming to the Pediatric Test Centre.

 4. What is fasting?